Chickanlegbizz/Chickanlegbizz/README.md

 	    Icon = ""; -- Optional, defaults to "" (no icon)
 	    Duration = 5; -- Optional, defaults to 5 seconds
-	    Callback = bindableFunction; -- Optional, gets invoked with the text of the button the user pressed Button1 = "ok"; -- Optional, makes a button appear with the given text that, when clicked, fires the Callback if it's given
+	    Callback = bindableFunction; -- Optional, gets invoked with the text of the button the user pressed Button1 = "ok "; -- Optional, makes a button appear with the given text that, when clicked, fires the Callback if it's given
             Button2 = "ok"; -- Optional, makes another button appear with the given text that, when clicked, fires the Callback if it's given
 })
 end